 Be cautious as well about what you “like” on social sites.
 Facebook tries to gauge what to show you based on the posts you like, so if you click “like” on a funny video, you’re telling Facebook you enjoy those sorts of posts.
 Save your likes for personal posts and you’ll have less clutter on your page.

-Don’t forget to limit the amount of time you spend on social sites.
+Don’t forget to also consider the amount of time you spend on social sites.
 It’s easy to start scrolling and spend a lot longer than you intended, which can increase your sense of having wasted your time.
 Limit yourself to one or two social media breaks a day and set a timer to give yourself a firm cutoff point.

 Social media shouldn’t be an obligation or a source of bad feelings.
 If your social media activity is making you unhappy, do something about it.
 The real world is frustrating, chaotic and noisy enough; you don’t need social sites making it worse.